SvDvorak/svdvorak.github.io/cv.md

 </div>
 <br />

+## Current work
+November 2019 - Now

+Developing and evaluating game prototypes for potentially continued development into fully fledged games.
+<br />
+<br />

 ## Anwilc
 In July 2016 I founded my own company for doing consulting work.
 These are some of the contracts I've had.
-<br />
-<br />

-## Game development prototyping
-November 2019 - Now
-Developing and evaluating game prototypes for potentially continued development into fully fledged games.
 <br />
 <br />